bytecraftoy/aalto-2022/docusaurus/docs/api-endpoints/api/user/projects/post-new.md

 }
 ```

-Back-end does not care what the data is as long it is an object or an array and not null.
+Back-end requires the data to be an object but does not care what is inside it.

 ## Response